-If your license plate was revoked and you want it reinstated because believe your lapse in coverage was not your fault, you can request a hearing.
+If your license plate was revoked and you want it reinstated because you believe your lapse in coverage was not your fault, you can request a hearing.
 You need to file a liability hearing request form and pay a $60 fee.
-You can also call the NCDMV at 919-715-7000 for more information about arranging a hearing if you believe your lapse in coverage was not your fault.
+You can also call the NCDMV at 919-715-7000 to request a hearing if you believe the lapse in coverage was not your fault.

 Can you drive in North Carolina if you have an insurance lapse?

 You cannot legally drive in North Carolina if you are not carrying car insurance and this includes a lapse in coverage, even if it is for only a few days or weeks.